jorgecarleitao/django-sphinxql/README.md

 * Does not allow to index data from lookups
 * Null values are considered empty strings or 0 (constraint on Sphinx engine)
 * Only supports dates and times since 1970 (constraint on Sphinx engine)
-* Most Sphinx functionalities *are not* implemented, most notabily real time indexes.
+* Most Sphinx functionality *is not* implemented, notably real time indexes.